 All students are expected to be on time for all classes.
 Students who are chronically late will be referred to an administrator.
-Repeated tardiness will be considered an attendance problem and will be dealt with according to the Attendance Policy.
+Repeated tardiness that disrupts student learning and success will be considered an attendance problem and will be dealt with according to the Attendance Policy.

-Parents are asked to contact the school to report excused lates.
-For inexcusable absences: after 3 inexcusable absences (i) notification will be emailed home (ii) after 5 inexcusable absences, a notification will be emailed home and the student will be placed on a contract (iii) after 7 inexcusable absences the student may be withdrawn from the course.
+Parents are asked to contact the school to report excused lates and/or absences within 24 hours following the late/absence.
+For inexcusable absences, the following will occur: after 3 inexcusable absences (i) notification will be emailed home; (ii) after 5 inexcusable absences, a notification will be emailed home and the teacher will speak to the student and; (iii) after 7 inexcusable absences the parent/guardian and the student must meet with the school counselor and/or administration to develop an attendance plan to be shared with affected teachers.

-An electronic phone system will call the home of each student inexcusably absent from one or more classes.
-Calls will be made between 6:00 pm and 9:00 pm.
-Attendance profiles are available at any time and will be sent home as the situation requires.
+On the day of absence, administration's electronic phone system will call the home of each student inexcusably absent from one or more classes.
+Calls home will be made between 6:00 pm and 9:00 pm.

+Attendance profiles are available upon request from parents/guardians and students at any time and will be proactively sent home as the situation requires.